 What Is Myzithra?

-Written μυζήθρα in Greek, and pronounced mee-ZEETH-rah, this cheese follows the same progression as Italian ricotta and ricotta salata as it goes from fresh to aged.
+Written μυζήθρα in Greek and pronounced mee-ZEETH-rah, this cheese follows the same progression as Italian ricotta and ricotta salata as it goes from fresh to aged.
+It's not always easy to find outside of Greece and can be pricey.
 The young unsalted cheese tastes sweet and milky, similar to fresh ricotta or cream cheese.
 It's a soft, white, fluffy cheese commonly used in desserts.
 The salted aged version turns dry and crumbly, making it perfect for grating.
-Myzithra may also be labeled as anthotyros, a similarly produced cheese; the two differ slightly in that anthotyros can be made with cow's milk, and generally uses less whey in the production than myzithra.
+Myzithra may also be labeled as anthotyros, a similarly produced cheese; the two differ slightly in that anthotyros can be made with cow's milk and generally uses less whey in the production than myzithra.

 Myzithra vs. Manouri